Alberts69/Script-Ware-Mac-Themes-Albert/README.md

 WARNING!!!
 COPPER.SWMTHEME IS BROKEN.
 DO NOT USE COPPER.SWMTHEME UNTIL I FIX

-I think there is a limit on how many swmthemes you can have.
+I think there is a limit on how many swmthemes you can have at once.

+I'll be making more in a few weeks.